Orta San Giulio

 In May 1882, Friedrich Nietzsche and Lou Andreas-Salomé, accompanied by her mother and a mutual friend, visited Orta for a few days on their way back from a Grand Tour of Italy.
 The couple visited the Sacro Monte for some hours and Nietzsche fell in love with the charming Russian.
 Salomé could not afterwards remember if she had kissed the philosopher and she was not in love with him, a fact which caused him much anguish.

+Main sights

+Main sights include the Broletto, the Palazzo Penotti Ubertini, Villa Crespi and the Sacro Monte di Orta.

 Villa Crespi

 Villa Crespi is a 19th-century Moorish revival-style rural palace located in Orta, and is now a luxury hotel and restaurant managed by chef and restaurateur Antonino Cannavacciuolo.
 Cristoforo Benigno Crespi, the original owner who commissioned the mansion as his family holiday home, wanted the villa to remind him of the buildings he saw during his working trips to the Middle East.
 Therefore, a minaret-looking tower overlooking the lake was included in the building.

 In 1914, it was the location for the film Iwna, the Ganges' Pearl (original title Iwna, la perla del Gange) by Giuseppe Pinto.